TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 29/Numbers 29.40.md

 ---

-And Moses told the children of Israel according to all that Jehovah commanded Moses.
+Moses told the children of Israel according to all that Yahweh commanded Moses.